doongeon/good-filings/README.md

 "Can I have a summary of the latest Amazon (CIK: 1018724) 8-K filing? use mcp"
 ```

-**Note 2:** If Claude stops mid-response because it hit the maximum length, just reply with `keep go` to have it continue.
+**Note 2:** If Claude stops mid-response because it hit the maximum length, just reply with `keep go on` to have it continue.

 ```
-"keep go"
+"keep go on"
 ```

 Claude will automatically: